The Data Sources tree is where you import, navigate, and manipulate Data Set(s) and aggregated summary tables.

 - Reset - resets modified variables to their original structure.

 - Split and Combine - modifies how variables are joined.
 Split will remove the selected variable(s) from the variable set.
 Combine can join variables as a set, as a single variable, or as a grid.
-More detail on these methods are in How to Combine and Split Variable Sets.
+More details on these methods are in How to Combine and Split Variable Sets.

 - Hide or Unhide - hides or unhide variable(s), unhide all questions, hide/unhide variable sets with many categories, or hide uninteresting data.

 - Copy Labels and Paste Labels - copies and pastes variable labels in bulk.
-This is used often when you want to modify lots of labels using a formula in Excel and then put those back into Displayr.
+This is often used when you want to modify lots of labels using a formula in Excel and then put those back into Displayr.

 There are various ways of creating new variables from the variable inserter menu:

 - Banner - creates a special Banner variable set that allows you to show unrelated variables next to each other in a table.
-See How to Create and Customize a Banner for more detail.
+See How to Create and Customize a Banner for more details.

 - Calculate Across Variables - performs mathematical calculations (e.g., Average, Count, Divide, Sum, None of) across the selected variables for each case in your data set.

 - Combine Categories - creates copies of variable sets selected with categories automatically combined.
-There are various options, by Geography (automatically merging smaller geographic regions into larger ones), by Pattern (based on how similar they are in distribution when compared to another variable), and by Combining Categories in NETs (creating a new variable with combined categories as the value to use as an adjustment variable in your weight).
+There are various options: by Geography (automatically merging smaller geographic regions into larger ones), by Pattern (based on how similar they are in distribution when compared to another variable), and by Combining Categories in NETs (creating a new variable with combined categories as the value to use as an adjustment variable in your weight).

-- Convert To - transforms variable set(s)'s data automatically to create common types of variables (i.e. Top 2 Box, Bottom 2 Box), recode into new variables (i.e. create all category combinations and band numeric data), and restructure variables' (i.e. Split Grids by Rows or Columns and flatten grids).
+- Convert To - transforms variable set(s)'s data automatically to create common types of variables (i.e., Top 2 Box, Bottom 2 Box), recode into new variables (i.e., create all category combinations and band numeric data), and restructure variables (i.e., Split Grids by Rows or Columns and flatten grids).

 - Custom Code - creates new variables via AI, JavaScript, R, and QScript.